JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 **Join the Client to your Domain(continued).**
 <p>
 Log back into the Client VM (using the original username and password set for it) via Remote Desktop.
-Once logged back in -> right click on the Start menu -> select System -> click on "Rename this PC (advanced)" -> in the new window click "Change" next to change domain workgroup -> Click "Domain" under Member of -> enter the name of the Domain "created in Active Directory" in the field -> click Ok -> Enter in the Username and Password assigned to the administrator of the Domain (ex mydomain\joe_admin) -> click Ok.
-The computer will prompt you to Restart (note prompt windows may be behind the window you are currently on).
+Once logged back in -> right click on the Start menu -> select System -> click on "Rename this PC (advanced)" -> in the new window click "Change" next to change domain workgroup -> Click "Domain" under Member of -> enter the name of the Domain "created in Active Directory" in the field -> click Ok -> Enter in the Username and Password assigned to the Administrator of the Domain -> click Ok.
+The computer will prompt you to Restart (Prompt windows may be behind the window you are currently on, click and drag them aside if needed).
 Click to restart.
-Now log on to the Client VM as the admin we created for the Domain Controller (we can do this now that we have joined the Client to the Domain).
-Lastly we will go back to the Domain Controller VM(Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain.
+Now log on to the Client VM as the Admin we created for the Domain Controller.
+We can do this now that we have joined the Client to the Domain.
 <p>
 <p>
 <img src="https://i.imgur.com/O2io8A0.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>